MicrosoftDocs/azure-dev-docs/articles/java/quickstarts/get-started-app-chat-template.md

 1. The remaining exercises in this project take place in the context of this development container.
 ---
 ## Deploy and run
-The sample repository contains all the code and configuration files you need to deploy an chat app to Azure.
+The sample repository contains all the code and configuration files you need to deploy a chat app to Azure.
 The following steps walk you through the process of deploying the sample to Azure.
 ### Deploy chat app to Azure
 > [!IMPORTANT]
 > Azure resources created in this section immediate costs, primarily from the Cognitive Search resource.
 These resources may accrue costs even if you interrupt the command before it is fully executed.